pl-ca/ClangAutoComplete/README.md

 ##Troubleshooting
 If completion does not work, it is almost always because of a problem with the `include_dirs` settings.

+1. Set the `debug` settings to `"true"` and attempt completion.
+An output panel will appear containing the result of the process.
+For it to work, there has to be lines starting with `COMPLETION:`.
+If you see any error like `#include <file>: file not found`, you need to add the path to that file in the `include_dirs` settings.

-1. The standard header files should automatically be located, but if nothing works, you should try to manually add them.
+2. The standard header files should automatically be located, but if nothing works, you should try to manually add them.
 Here is what it could look like

  ```C
  "include_dirs" : [